 - Students heading off to overseas studies for the first time may qualify for the International Education Week Study Abroad Scholarship.
 Criteria include stellar academic scores and leadership.

 - Katherine Murphy Scholarships are also awarded to first timers and in combination with academic record.

-The University of Pittsburgh Nationality Rooms are Pitt’s unique design on a study abroad program.
+The University of Pittsburgh Nationality Rooms are Pitt’s unique design on a study abroad program, offering students at the university a chance to do in-depth research into various countries that interest them.
 The Andrew J. Traina Memorial Scholarship was created solely for the purpose of providing students heading to study abroad programs in Armenia.